rggudala/Data-Science/README.md

 October 2 - 41.0% --Annexation of certain territories
 October 11 - 46.1% -- Russian terror attacks on Kyiv
 Generally polarization seems to be trending down.

+FYI: The dataset that I am using for the task on the Ukraine and Russia War is downloaded from Kaggle.
+This dataset was initially collected from Twitter and is updated regularly.